marcosfantonio/simplesandals/README.md

 A simple fighting game project that i made from scratch with a friend for the first period of the ADS course (Systems Analysis and Development) on the IFPB (Federal Institute of Paraíba)
-> i did the code and he made and animated some of the sprites
+> i did the code and he made and animated some of the sprites.

-For the characters, we used and modified some of [Luiz Melo](https://luizmelo.itch.io)sprites
+For the characters, we used and modified some of [Luiz Melo](https://luizmelo.itch.io) sprites.

 I Still plan to remake and upgrade the game using Java in the next period.